Do you enjoy helping survivors of domestic and sexual violence?

 PHYSICAL REQUIREMENTS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is typically working in a climate-controlled office environment but is sometimes exposed to weather conditions prevalent at the time.
 The noise level in the work environment is usually moderate.

-• Requires retrieving files by pulling and pushing cabinet drawers with occasional bending, squatting, kneeling, and reaching above shoulder level.
+· Requires retrieving files by pulling and pushing cabinet drawers with occasional

 SCHEDULE: 40 Hours/week